Wilson cleared by doctors, will start for Jets at Pittsburgh

 AP Pro Football Writer

 FLORHAM PARK, N.J.
-(AP) — Zach Wilson was back under center for the New York Jets, taking snaps and preparing to start for the first time this season.
+(AP) — Zach Wilson is back under center for the New York Jets.

-“It’s the happiest I’ve been in a month,” the second-year quarterback said with a big smile Wednesday.

-Coach Robert Saleh announced Wilson will make his season debut at Pittsburgh on Sunday “if all goes well this week” at practice, six weeks after having knee surgery.
+Coach Robert Saleh announced Wednesday the second-year quarterback will make his season debut at Pittsburgh on Sunday “if all goes well this week” at practice, six weeks after having knee surgery.

 “Absolutely, yeah,” Saleh said.